composer/composer/doc/04-schema.md

         }
     }

-***Note: This will have an impact on performance and also keep in minh that this method forfeits it's uniqueness and there is nothing preventing another "" entry, from another packoge perhaps, taking its place.
-Use with caution.***

 The `classmap` references are all combined, during install/update, into a single key => value array which may be found in the generated file `vendor/composer/autoload_classmap.php`.